ViDoRe V3: A Comprehensive Evaluation of Retrieval Augmented Generation in Complex Real-World Scenarios: Benchmark Creation

 We compute inter-annotator agreement on the subset of query-page pairs labeled by two or three annotators.
 For each annotator, we merge all their bounding boxes into a single zone.
 We then compare zones across annotators by measuring pixel-level overlap, reporting Intersection over Union (IoU) and F1 score (Dice coefficient).
 When three annotators label the same sample, we average over all pairwise comparisons.

 Across all 10 datasets, we observe an average IoU of 0.50 and F1 of 0.60.
 These moderate agreement scores reflect the inherent subjectivity of the task: annotators typically agreed on the relevant content but differed in granularity (Appendix \ref{appendix: bbox examples}), with some marking tight bounds around specific content while others included surrounding context.
+Section~\ref{sec:visual grounding results} describes how our evaluation methodology accounts for this ambiguity and how model scores should be interpreted relative to this human ceiling.

 \paragraph{Quality Control} The annotation was conducted by a curated pool of 76 domain-qualified experts with native-level language proficiency.
 Quality control was performed by 13 senior annotators with enhanced domain knowledge and extensive annotation experience.
 Detailed protocols regarding the annotator pool and training are provided in Appendix \ref{appendix: annotator pool}.